 - Legal U.S. residents.
 (HIVMA does not sponsor visas.
 If visa sponsorship is required, this must be done by your host institution.)

 - Demonstrate their intent to practice in the U.S. and to provide care to patient populations who have historically been medically underserved and/or marginalized.

 - Complete their residency training prior to the start of the fellowship.

 - Not have completed, be currently enrolled or plan to enroll in an infectious diseases fellowship program.

 Physicians whose experiences reflect the populations disproportionately impacted by the HIV epidemic and/or who plan to work or train in the Southern United States are encouraged to apply given the limited availability of experts in the region and the disproportionate impact of HIV, with more than 50% of new HIV cases in the U.S. occurring in the region.

 Fellowship Training Requirements

 During the fellowship year, fellows must:

-- Work in a clinical setting in the U.S. with a large medically underserved patient population.
-Sponsoring institutions must have an adequate census of HIV patients to ensure an adequate clinical experience.
+- Work in a clinical setting in the U.S. with a patient population that has historically been medically underserved and/or marginalized.
+Sponsoring institutions must have an adequate census of patients with HIV to ensure an adequate clinical experience.